 In conjunction with the project, the student union at the School of Business, Economics and Law has been provided with new premises for its administration, management and student associations, as well as for a new student pub.
 The premises for internal service have also been remodelled.

 About the new building for the School of Business, Economics and Law

-- A rental agreement between the University of Gothenburg and Akademiska Hus was drawn up in 2021.
+- Lease agreement between the University of Gothenburg and Akademiska Hus was completed 2021.

 - Programme architect AIX.

 The new building will strengthen the ability of the School of Business, Economics and Law to be an open place for creative dialogues that contribute to the development of ground-breaking knowledge.
 This will secure a basic prerequisite for our continued development as an increasingly stronger academic institution in harmony with surrounding society.